Old Fashioned Banana Layer Cake with

 I topped this cake with my very favorite Cream Cheese Frosting.
 This cake actually tastes much like a cinnamon roll!

 I learned a long time ago when I was making cakes for a local restaurant to always use a good non-stick spray for perfectly released cakes every time.
-I was reminded of this again this spring when I started my Pound Cake series.
-I ran out of my favorite PAM Original Cooking Spray and asked Big Daddy to pick up a can of non-stick vegetable cooking spray while he was at the store.
+As well, I was reminded of this again this spring when I started my Pound Cake series.
+I ran out of my favorite PAM Original Cooking Spray, so I asked Big Daddy to pick up a can of non-stick vegetable cooking spray while he was at the store.
 Well, he just picked up an off-brand and I ruined two Pound Cakes before I realized what was going on.
 They completely stuck the bottom and sides of the baking pan and split apart as I was inverting them onto my serving tray.
 What a disappointment!

 (I went on to make truffles from those cakes!)

-Old Fashioned Banana Layer Cake with Cream Cheese Frosting is not a hard cake to make.
+This recipe is not a hard cake to make.
 In fact, it doesn’t even require a mixer.
 I prefer to whisk this cake together by hand by doing this the texture stays light and fluffy.
 A mixer tends to make this cake a little tough.

 It’s also a great cake to let the kids help with.
 Let them mash the bananas and stir the cake.
 Most kids LOVE helping in the kitchen!